TO TRAIN NEW TEACHERS AND KHAITA EXPERTS

-If you already have a base, and would like to study more with us to discover the deepness of the Joyful Dances; or, if you’re interested to become instructor, join the Educational Program for new Khaita Experts and Instructors!
+If you already have a base, and would like to study more with us to discover the deepness of the Joyful Dances; or, if you’re interested to become teacher, join the Educational Program for new Khaita Experts and Teachers!

 The general objective of the program is to contribute to the development and spread of activities relating to Khaita, through the education of qualified people.